 I hope you are having a wonderful day and love these cookies just as much as my daughter and I do!Print

-- 1 cup gluten free all purpose flour (I use “Better Batter“)
+- 1 3/4 cups gluten free all purpose flour (I use “Better Batter“)

 - 1 tsp baking soda

-- In a small bowl, mix flour, baking soda, and salt together.
+- In a large bowl, mix together gluten free all purpose flour, baking soda, and salt and set aside.